prainar/peer/03-profile-page/README.md

    - Test the full profile flow: view, edit, error handling.
    - Ensure the UI updates correctly based on API responses.

-## 🧪 Bonus Challenge

-- Add an extra improvement, such as:
-  - Enhanced styling for profile sections.
-  - Additional validation (e.g., profile picture upload, social links).
-  - Improved UX flow (e.g., success notifications, loading spinners).
-- Document your improvement in your own words at the end of this README.

 ## ✅ Deliverable

 A working profile page module with a clean UI and functional backend, pushed to GitHub in the `/final` folder.